OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/Overreliance.md

 **Description:**

 Overreliance on LLMs is a security vulnerability that occurs when systems heavily depend on LLMs for decision-making or content generation without sufficient oversight, validation mechanisms, or risk communication.
-Although LLMs can produce creative and informative content, they can also hallucinate, leading to generation of content that is factually incorrect, nonsensical, inappropriate or unsafe, such as insecure source code.
-These hallucinations can result in misinformation, miscommunication, legal implications, and damage to an organization's reputation if not controlled.
+Although LLMs can produce creative and informative content, they can also generate content that is factually incorrect, nonsensical, inappropriate or unsafe, such as insecure source code.
+This is refered to in various sources as hallucination or confabulation and can result in misinformation, miscommunication, legal implications, and damage to an organization's reputation if not controlled.

 Reputational risk arises when incorrect or inappropriate LLM outputs harm a company's image and erode trust.
 Moreover, in the realm of software development, overreliance on LLM-generated source code can introduce unnoticed security vulnerabilities, thus posing a significant risk to the operational safety and security of applications.
 These risks highlight the importance of rigorous review processes and continuous validation of AI-generated content.

 **Common Examples of Vulnerability:**

-The below examples are scenarios where hallucinations in LLMs can lead to security risks:
+The below examples are scenarios where an LLM's tendancy to produce dangerously inaccurate information can lead to security risks:

 1. **Factually Incorrect Information**: An LLM provides inaccurate information as a response, causing misinformation.
 2. **Nonsensical Outputs**: LLM produces logically incoherent or nonsensical text that, while grammatically correct, doesn't make sense.